pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/freezes/freeze_exception_process.rst

 #.
 File or triage the bug as explained at `Exception Process`_
 #.
 Attach diff of upstream **ChangeLog** and **NEWS** if you think is needed
 #.
-Mention what testing is needed in order to show that it works
-#.
 Depend all related bugs to exception bug

 Feature Freeze Exceptions for new packages
 -------------------------------------------

-Additions of new packages for the new Pardus release up until Feature Freeze time at milestone `Alpha 3`_ stage.
+Additions of new packages for the new Pardus release is up until `Feature Freeze`_ time at milestone `Alpha 3`_ stage.
 You should follow `new package process`_ before asking for an exception.

 #.
 Follow `new package process`_
 #.
 File or triage the bug as explained at `Exception Process`_